-Being found at fault for a car accident can have devastating effects on the amount of money (compensation for damages) that you hoped to recover.
+As an auto accident law firm in Edinburg, we know that being found at fault for a car accident can have devastating effects on the amount of money (compensation for damages) that you hoped to recover.
 If you have suffered severe losses, you will feel considerably disappointed, especially if you feel sure you did not act with negligence.

 Many innocent victims are declared guilty and responsible for a car accident because of lack of evidence.
 If you’ve been wrongfully harmed in a car crash, you may feel that responsibility obviously falls upon the other motorist.
 After all, you were at the scene of the accident to witness what happened directly.
 For courts in the state of Texas, however, placing liability can be much more complicated.
 They need strong evidence before ruling in your favor.

 If you are being blamed for an accident, it is essential to know how to place fault where it belongs.
 Gathering as much evidence as you can should be the first thing to do after an accident and consulting a car accident attorney should be the second.
 Here are the types of evidence which when presented properly can strengthen your case:

 -Photo evidence: Take pictures of the damage to cars (external and internal), the position of the vehicles after the collision, road conditions, weather condition, skid marks, road signs, traffic lights and your injuries.
 These photos can be a precious asset that can corroborate and support your version of the incident.
 That’s why it is vital to preserve these details by snapping pictures of them.
 These and similar types of evidence can all be critical in showing how a car accident occurred, and who was at fault.